Dorjee Khandu

 Dorjee Khandu (19 March 1955 – 30 April 2011) was an Indian politician who served as Chief Minister of Arunachal Pradesh from 2007 until his death in a helicopter crash in April 2011.

 Personal life

-Dorjee Khandu was born in Gyangkhar Village in Tawang district, North East Frontier Agency, India to Leki Dorjee.
+Dorjee Khandu was born to Leki Dorjee in Gyangkhar village in Tawang district, North East Frontier Agency, India.

 Dorjee Khandu had four wives, five sons and two daughters.
 He was a follower of Buddhism and Donyi-Poloism.

 His eldest son, Pema Khandu, is currently the chief minister of Arunachal Pradesh.

 Career

 Dorjee Khandu served in the Indian Army Intelligence Corps for seven years.
-He was awarded a gold medal for the meritorious service rendered during Bangladesh War.
-Later, he engaged in social activities concerned with villagers of Tawang District.
+He was awarded a gold medal for the service rendered during Bangladesh War.
+Later, he engaged in social activities for villagers of Tawang District.
 In 1980, he was elected unopposed as the First ASM and served till 1983.